 - appreciate classic, mechanical technology

-The Softail is a better fit for you if you:
+The Softail suits you better if you:

-- regularly ride longer distances
+- you regularly ride longer distances

-- value comfort and stability
+- you value comfort and stability

-- prefer a modern chassis
+- you prefer modern suspension

 Conclusion: Technology explains the feeling